vishnurag666/Manual_Testing-ClinicCases_Website/README.md

 # Quantum-Code-Avengers_075

 ## Introduction
-In this Project we test the ClinicCases Website to Ensure it is functioning without any issues
+This Project overviews the Clinic Cases Web Application's testing approach, strategies, and scope.
+It includes details such as the project's scope, objectives, test deliverables, and reports.

 ## Project Type
 Manual Testing

-## Deplolyed App
+## Tested App
 Clinic Cases: https://www.cliniccases.com/